Nizzan943/nizzan943/README.md

 <h3> 💻 &nbsp;About Me </h3>

-- 💼 I'm a Backend Engineer at SaleFreaks.
+- 💼 I'm a Backend Engineer at Bagira Systems. 🐾

 - In love with C#, .NET technology and SOLID principles ♥️